simpleit/logentries-logs-downloader/README.md

 *   The relevant environment variables are set (see below)

 ### Use the configuration file
 A configuration file can be use together with the script file.
-It's a good way if you allways want to get logs from the same Logentires account and/or the logs sent by the same web app.
+It's a good way if you always want to get logs from the same Logentires account and/or the logs sent by the same web app.

 The configuration file must be named `config` and be placed in the script installation directory (you can copy the `config.sample` file and fill it with your options).

-This two options can be set in the `config` file : `ACCOUNT_KEY` and `LOG_ADDR`, witch respectively sets the LogEntries Account Key and the LogEntries Log Adress (aka the server you want to download logs from.
+This two options can be set in the `config` file : `ACCOUNT_KEY` and `LOG_ADDR`, witch respectively sets the LogEntries Account Key and the LogEntries Log Address (aka the server you want to download logs from.
 You can get this info in your LogEntries account).

 Example: